jmcook1186/RemoteIceSurfaceAnalyser/README.md

 ### Missing pixel interpolation
+NB: TOGGLED OFF BY DEFAULT
 Images where pixels have been masked out using the CloudMask (the sensivity of which is controlled by the user-defined variable cloudCoverThreshold) can have those pixels infilled using 2D nearest neighbour interpolation by toggling the "interpolate_cloud" option in the template.
 However, this is very slow, and as an alternative, the cloudy pixels can be infilled using the layer median.
 The median-infill is the version used in the current version to make the code run in an acceptable amount of time.

 ### Missing date interpolation
+NB: TOGGLED OFF BY DEFAULT
 There is an option to toggle interpolation on/off.
 If interpolation is toggled on, the script will use pixel-wise linear interpolation to generate synthetic datasets for each missing date in the time series.
 Dates may be missing from the time series sue to a lack of overpass or a data quality issue such as excessive cloud cover.
 The interpolation function identifies these missing tiles, then identifies the most recent and nearest future dates where a valid dataset was acquired.
 It then applies a point-to-point linear regression between the values in each pixel in the past image and the corresponding pixel in the future image.
 The pixel values are then predicted using the regression equation for the missing dates.
 Recommend also scanning through the images manually after interpolation because occasionally interpolating pixels that were cloud-free in the past and cloudy in the future or vice versa can lead to unrealistic interpolation results.
 Anomalous dates should be manually discarded or alternatively the interpolation function could be run as a standalone with "good" past and future tiles manually selected.